 Challenges of variety

-In the past, data was less robust, being created at slower speeds, and much less unruly.
+Before the big data generation, data was less robust, being created at slower speeds, and much less unruly.
 Now, sensors and devices are creating raw data feeds, and to meet the need for speed, websites, apps, mobile devices, wearables, and IoT devices all use the semi-structured JSON format.
 So organizations are faced with the need to extract ordered meaning from huge amounts of disparate data being generated at speed.

 Learn how Sigma helps anyone parse, join, and analyze JSON in seconds.
 Read our free eBook